jpassetti/ist363-spring2024/11/readme.md

 ### Import SASS partials

 You can import SASS partials into your main SASS file using the `@use` rule.
+You don't need to include the underscore `_` or the file extension `.scss`.

 ```scss
 // style.scss